onap/vnfrqts-requirements/docs/Chapter4/Resiliency.rst

 must be supported.

-**Evacuate(VM)**: The Controller client is requesting moving a specified VM from its current AIC host to another (when the host is down).
+**Evacuate(VM)**: The Controller client is requesting moving a specified VM from its current host to another (when the host is down).
 Moving from a specified Host will be supported at in a later release (Openstack).

-**Migrate (VM)**: The Controller client is requesting migrating a running target VM from its current AIC host to another.
+**Migrate (VM)**: The Controller client is requesting migrating a running target VM from its current host to another.
 Migrating a running target VM from a specified Host will be supported at in a later release (Openstack).

 **Reboot(VM)**: The Controller client is requesting to reboot the VM.